 It should be noted that the SBA will make certain exemptions for the net worth and adjusted gross income average.
 So, if you’ve reinvested all profits into the business or the income was artificially inflated by a one-time event, you may still qualify for the EDWOSB.
 If you’re applying for special exclusions on your application, you may receive more personalized advice through a third-party certifier than you would through the federal SBA.

-You can find the details on the official Code of Regulations.
+You can find the details on the official Code of Federal Regulations.
 We also recommend taking the preliminary assessment for the WOSB to find out if you qualify before filling out the official application and paying the relevant fees.
 The most important factor is that the certifying organization sees that women are making decisions for the company’s future on a regular basis.

 If you’re hoping to apply for WBENC’s NWBE, the requirements are similar to the WOSB requirements.
 The idea is to show that women both own and run the company.
 You need to show that the strategy is being controlled by women and that women are dictating the future of the company.
 You may be subjected to an on-site visit if applying for this certification where you’ll be observed by a qualified official.